 Traditionally, Pad Thai is rice noodles stir-fried with tofu, eggs, and a sauce made with tamarind paste, fish sauce, dried shrimp, garlic, chiles, and sugar and fish sauce.
 Vegan Pad Thai Recipe is a vegan version, which uses other ingredients to make it healthier and plant-based.

-- Pad Thai is traditionally high in fat, with a serving size having more than 17 grams of fat.
-To make pad thai healthy, avoid the oil, egg, make a lower-fat peanut sauce, and add a ton of fresh stir-fried vegetables.
+Pad Thai is traditionally high in fat, with a serving size having more than 17 grams of fat.
+To make pad Thai healthy, avoid the oil and egg, make a lower-fat peanut sauce, and add some fresh stir-fried vegetables.

 Tips

-- Preparing either sauce in advance saves time when preparing vegan pad that.
+- Preparing either sauce in advance saves time when preparing vegan Pad Thai.

 - Do not add sauce while stir-frying vegetables to avoid soggy vegetables